JSLI is a unique, fully online Rabbinical School

-The JSLI’s Rabbinical School is an online program leading to Ordination as Rabbi within one year of study.
+For those qualified, JSLI’s Rabbinical School is an online program leading to Ordination as a Rabbi with one year of study.
 We are trans-denominational, meaning that students of all Jewish denominations and backgrounds can study with us and upon meeting our requirements for ordination, receive Semicha.

 We explore Halacha (Rabbinical Law), Liturgy and Rituals and prepare you to utilize your skills and life-experience to become a rabbi.

-At the end of your study, you will participate in a Shabbaton weekend culminating in an ordination ceremony and be granted Semicha as a fully ordained rabbi.
+At the end of your study, you will participate in an online Shabbaton weekend culminating in an ordination ceremony and be granted S’micha as a fully ordained rabbi.

 At JSLI, there’s no need to relocate yourself or your family.
 Simply join your classmates live at our online rabbinical seminary every week.

-We may not be learning together physically, but we still have a warm and thriving online community of open-minded liberal men and women.
-And, after you become ordained as a Rabbi, we have a wonderful support system at our private JSLI Facebook page where we share life’s journeys and rabbinical resources.
+We may not be learning together physically, but we still have a warm and thriving online community.
+And, after you become ordained as a Rabbi, we have a wonderful support system on our private JSLI Facebook page where we share life’s journeys and rabbinical resources.

 Given that we are an online virtual technology driven program, you will be obligated to have appropriate hardware (i.e. a computer/iPad) and software to accomplish the required work.
 We will train you on the use of all technology related to JSLI.
 But as you know technology is always evolving.
 It is your responsibility to keep your hardware and software up-to-date.